-Farms that do not meet the legal criteria for interns
+Farms that do meet the legal criteria for interns

+"This is great!
+I'm nearly certain I meet all of the DOL's six criteria.
+I'm already working in partnership with a college and I'm certain I'll be able to arrange academic credit for my interns.
+My mission is to help young aspiring farmers and I'm willing to dedicate my time and energy toward providing training to interns so they can start their own farms."
+Farmers should read Managing Risks of Interns and Volunteers in New Hampshire for more information on the legal aspects of interns.

-"I don't think I meet these criteria.
+Farms that do not meet the legal criteria for interns "I don't think I meet these criteria.
 I know I can't risk the harm of an enforcement action.
 What do I do now?"

-Farmers uncertain if they meet the non-employee intern criteria should read Managing Risks of Interns and Volunteers in Vermont for more information.
+Farmers uncertain if they meet the non-employee intern criteria should read Managing Risks of Interns and Volunteers in New Hampshire for more information.
 If these criteria are not met, the farm's interns are legally classified as employees.

-Employees

-Legal Definition

-What is an employee?
-Vermont law defines an employee as someone who an employer directs or permits to work for her so the employer can retain a profit.

-Employee is the default category

-Bottom line, if someone performs work for a for-profit business the assumption is that he or she is an employee.
+Employees Legal Definition What is an employee?
+New Hampshire law defines an employee as someone who an employer directs or permits to work for her so the employer can retain a profit.
+Employee is the default category The bottom line: If someone performs work for a for-profit business the assumption is that he or she is an employee.
 That is, unless that person can be classified as an independent contractor or a non-employee intern.
 Again, for-profit businesses generally cannot have volunteers, so that is not an option.
+Now what?

 What must farmers do when they have employees?
 They must follow all applicable state and federal employment laws.
-For a detailed overview of these requirements, see Hiring a Farm Employee in Vermont: Tax and Paperwork Checklist.
+For a detailed overview of these requirements, see Hiring a Farm Employee in New Hampshire: Tax and Paperwork Checklist.
 Remaining Questions?

 Farmer Amanda still has some questions, which are common to many farmers.
 What about the websites and programs that help me find travelers and vacationers who work on my farm in exchange for housing and food?
 Everything in this guide applies to worker networking services.
 The above are your options: independent contractors, interns, employees, or volunteers.
 There's nothing else.
 No matter how the farmer finds the worker, they will fit into one of the above categories.
 Again, farmers should work under the assumption that everyone who performs work for a farm is an employee.
 The worker can only be classified as something else if the worker meets the criteria for a volunteer, intern, or independent contractor.

 What about work trade and in-kind payment arrangements (i.e., room and board)?
 Do those affect their classification?

-Work trade and in-kind arrangements do not affect the classification as described in this guide.
+FARM COMMONS Work trade and in-kind arrangements do not affect the classification as described in this guide.
 Farmers can certainly pay their employees in room and board to meet any minimum wage requirements; however, that is a separate issue.
-For more details on in-kind arrangements, see the Farm Commons resource: Managing Risks of Interns and Volunteers in Vermont.
+For more details on in-kind arrangements, see the Farm Commons resource: Managing Risks of Interns and Volunteers in New Hampshire.